pedrobcst/Xerus/README.md

 * _Xerus_ only supports Linux based and macOS systems.
 _Xerus_ was mostly developed in __Ubuntu 20.04__ and have been also tested in __CentOS 7.x__ and __MacOS systems (Intel)__ (M1 machines not available for testing.)

 > NOTE: As of version 1.1b we started PARTIALLY supporting Windows (currently under testing).
-All features related to PHASE MATCHING and SEARCHING seems to be working (Win10 python 3.8).
-However, refinement optimization seems to not work at Windows yet.
+All features related to PHASE MATCHING and SEARCHING seem to be working (Win10 python 3.8, Win11 python 3.8).
+However, refinement optimization seems to not work in Windows yet.
 There is no ETA to support this.
 We recommend still using UNIX based systems (Linux/macOS).

 #### Materials Project APIKey
 Xerus relies on the Materials Project API for downloading crystal structures with requested chemical space.